DhafinFawwaz/Unity-AnimationUI/README.md

 |`OnPlaySoundByFile`       | `Action<AudioClip>` | Play the animation but reversed.   |
 |`OnPlaySoundByIndex`      | `Action<int>`       | Play the animation but reversed.   |

-There's still no proper way to disable all input so if you also want to disable input other than mouse and touch, please modify Customizable.cs.
+There's still no proper way to disable all input so if you also want to disable input other than mouse and touch, please modify AnimationUICustomizable.cs.
 You can also subscribe the static event of AnimationUI which are OnSetActiveAllInput, OnPlaySoundByFile, or OnPlaySoundByIndex to change its behaviour.
 Example of how to achieve this is in the Demo folder which is AudioManager.cs.
 Most of the variable in the Sequence class is modifiedable, so it's possible to change the values of `_animationUI.AnimationSequence[MyIndex].MyVariableName` on runtime.

 ### 📖 Examples